LHamnett/LHamnett/README.md

+### Leon Hamnett

+Machine learning engineer and published machine learning researcher with interest in AI for good.
+Experience with deploying Machine learning models and desgning deep neural networks.

-### Leon Hamnett's Machine Learning and Data Science Portfolio
+<u> Machine Learning and Data Science Portfolio </u>
-See [this page](https://lhamnett.github.io/) for a summary of my machine learning portfolio and specific links to individual projects
+See [this page](https://lhamnett.github.io/) for my machine learning and data science portfolio with specific links to individual projects